 Heart disease and stroke.
 People may live with heart disease for years or decades.
 It can severely limit their ability to work.
 Studies estimate that heart disease is now the reason for 17% of all health costs in the U.S.

 "Cancer is the fastest-growing cause for disability claims," Tassey says.
 Why?
 In part, this reflects a rising rate of cancer, he says.
 It could also result from more effective treatment.
 "We're doing medical miracles today," he says.
 "People are living much longer after a cancer diagnosis than they once did."
+Learn more about the types of cancers that qualify for disability.

 Mental health problems.
 You might think of disability as physical, but mental health problems can make work difficult or impossible.
 Depression, bipolar disorder, and other conditions can be as disabling as any physical illness.